Thblink1995/notes-obsidian/files/Vocabulaire-phrases.md

 	Chalo = Let's go
 	sabse pass = nearest / le plus proche pass = proche

+## Transitions
+	Nahin = Not
+	Aur = And
+	Lekin = But
+	Ya = Or
+	Jab = When (date connue)
+	Kab = When (date inconnue)
+	Kyonki = because
+	To = so / then
+	Agar = if
+	Phir = then / again
+	Par = but / on

+#phrases
+Exemples :
+- Ma kal nahi aauge kuuki kal muhje kahi jana hai = je ne viendrai pas demain pcq j'irais qque part.
+- To tum kal nahi aoge. = So, you won't be coming tomorrow.
+- Agar tum cahate to tum karte. = If you wanted you would have done.
 ## Animaux
 	Gae = Cow
 	Dog = Kuta